 The shark lives in all of the earth’s major tropical and warm ocean basins.
-It is common within the Atlantic, around Brazil, Sierra Leone, southern Angola, South African, Guinea, and more.
+It is common within the Atlantic, around Brazil, Sierra Leone, southern Angola, South Africa, Guinea, and more.
 It has also been captured around Tasmania, New Zealand, and Australia.
-The shark might also be found around the Hawaiian Islands and eat to the Galápagos.
+The shark might also be found around the Hawaiian Islands and eat in the Galápagos.
 It is often found near islands.

 The shark engages in what is known as a diel vertical migration of around 1.9 miles or 3 kilometers every day.
-The shark spends the day at around .5-2.3 miles in depth at then rises up to around 270 feet at night.
+The shark spends the day at around .5-2.3 miles in depth, then rises up to around 270 feet at night.
 Sometimes, it’s even been spotted at the surface.

 The shark has been known to travel in schools of other cookie cutter sharks.